Libya's new prime minister is low-key technocrat

 | Tripoli

-Tripoli Abdurrahim El-Keib, picked by Libya's interim council to head a government tasked with managing a difficult transition from civil war to democracy, is a Tripoli-born academic who has spent decades abroad and has had scant political experience.
+Tripoli Abdul-Raheem al-Keeb, picked by Libya's interim council to head a government tasked with managing a difficult transition from civil war to democracy, is a Tripoli-born academic who has spent decades abroad and has had scant political experience.

 Until now he has had a low profile -- when he emerged with 26 out of 51 votes cast by the National Transitional Council (NTC) late on Monday, bemused whispers filled the room.